uncms-dev/uncms/docs/philosophy.md

 Ease of writing documentation also matters.
 That is why this documentation uses [Docsify](https://docsify.js.org/).
-I am fully aware of the reasons Markdown should not be used for documentation, but Markdown-based systems have the distinct advantage that almost every developer knows Markdown.
+I am fully aware of the reasons Markdown [should not be used for documentation](https://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/), But Markdown has the distinct advantage that almost every developer knows Markdown.
+A previous incarnation of UnCMS used a Sphinx-based build system.
+Nobody cared much to learn it, so the documentation almost never got updated.
-The easier it is to update documentation, the more likely it is to be done.
+Technically, the system behind the documentation you are reading now is probably inferior to the old one by some measures, but vastly superior overall for one reason: the easier it is to update documentation, the more likely it is to be done.